eriksjolund/mariadb-podman-socket-activation/README.md

 ## Usage

-### Create a new MariaDB instance listening on a UNIX socket
+### Create a UNIX socket that activates a MariaDB instance

 Create a UNIX socket from which the new MariaDB instance _foobar_ will be started via _socket activation_: